 Another great way to engage with your audience is tagging relevant contacts and ask about their opinion about the topic.
 Do not tag just anyone but rather those, who have knowledge in the field your question is revolving around.
 The tagged users are usually happy to help you with your engaging question and it is not unlikely that some of them will also tag other experts in the comments. consequently, your post will not only be seen by a lot of direct contacts but also contacts of the tagged and commenting experts will see your post.

-„I have published a lot of different types of posts and noticed that to tag other users and responding quickly to incoming comments leads to significantly more coverage.“Mario Jung, Founder of omt.de 💥 Speaker 💥 Podcaster 💥 Conference Host 💥 Online Marketing-Expert
+„I have published a lot of different types of posts and noticed that to tag other users and responding quickly to incoming comments leads to significantly more coverage.“Mario Jung – Founder of omt.de 💥 Speaker 💥 Podcaster 💥 Conference Host 💥 Online Marketing-Expert

 Automation on social networks does not have the best reputation – with great justice: Who does not receive totally random job offers or invitations without any context!?
+In Addition, some sort of automation might infringe the platform’s user agreement.
+So make sure, you have checked the recent version to find out what is allowed and which pitfalls should be avoided.

-Nevertheless, whenever I am confronted with recurring tasks, I ask myself how the operations can be automated.
+Whenever I am confronted with recurring tasks, I ask myself how the operations can be automated.
 Using existing tools that get the job done have my first priority followed by general-purpose automation tools and finally the official API.

 We will take a look at common scenarios and use cases and the best software tools to use in the following sections divided into „personal assistant“ activities as well as „sales & outreach“ operations.